cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Acknowledgements

-The authors would like to thank Adam Langley for his detailed writeup up Elligator 2 with Curve25519 {{L13}}.
-We also thank Sean Devlin and Thomas Icart for feedback on earlier versions of this document.
+The authors would like to thank Adam Langley for his detailed writeup of Elligator 2 with Curve25519 {{L13}};
+Chris Patton for educational discussions on the security of domain separation; and Sean Devlin, Justin Drake, Dan Harkins, and Thomas Icart for their careful feedback.

 # Contributors